U.S. Route 160: Kansas

 US-160 enters Kansas just west of Saunders.
 It goes northeast to Johnson City, then turns east to go through Ulysses.
 Near Sublette, it intersects U.S. Route 83 and runs concurrently southward past its intersection with U.S. Route 56.
 It turns east and then runs concurrently with U.S. Route 54 between Plains and Meade.
 It continues east, and runs concurrently with U.S. Route 283 and U.S. Route 183.
 At Medicine Lodge, it intersects U.S. Route 281.
 It continues east and at Wellington, intersects U.S. Route 81 and then Interstate 35, on which the Kansas Turnpike is routed in the area.

 East of Interstate 35, it intersects U.S. Route 77 in Winfield.
 It goes east from Winfield, then turns north to Burden, then goes east before going south to Elk City.
 It then turns east and goes through Independence after being concurrent with U.S. Route 75.
 It continues east, is briefly concurrent with U.S. Route 169 and then intersects U.S. Route 59 at Altamont.
 US-160 and US-59 then go into Oswego and separate.
 At Columbus, US-160 begins a concurrency with U.S. Route 69, which goes east to Crestline, then north to Frontenac, Kansas.
 Also at Crestline, it picks up a second concurrency with U.S. Route 400, which goes north and ends just south of Pittsburg, Kansas.
 After Frontenac, it turns east and enters Missouri.

 Missouri

 U.S. Route 160 enters Missouri west of Mindenmines.
 At Lamar, it intersects Interstate 49/U.S. Route 71.
-It goes southeast towards Springfield, where it intersects Interstate 44 and U.S. Route 60, with which it has a short concurrency.
+It goes southeast going through Greenfield and Willard before passing through Springfield, where it intersects Interstate 44 and U.S. Route 60, with which it has a short concurrency with the latter.
 It goes south out of Springfield into Nixa as Massey Boulevard, then turns east and intersects U.S. Route 65 north of Branson.
 It continues east to West Plains, where it intersects U.S. Route 63, then ends southwest of Poplar Bluff at an intersection with U.S. Route 67 (Future Interstate 57).

 In Willard, US 160 runs on a bypass along the western and southern edge of town.
 The old alignment through Willard is now U.S. Route 160 Business.